ANALYSIS-More pain in Sri Lanka before any resolution to crisis

 In addition, the chronic foreign exchange shortage has led to rampant inflation, bringing thousands of anti-government protesters onto the streets of the Indian Ocean nation, over which China and India jostle for influence.

 In Colombo, the commercial capital, no petrol was to be found at most service stations on Wednesday.
-Long lines of auto-rickshaws, the city's most popular mode of transport, were parked in front, waiting for deliveries.
+Long lines of auto-rickshaws, the city's most popular mode of transport, and other vehicles were parked in front, waiting for supplies.

+"Any petrol station you go, there is no fuel, and people (are) lined up for kilometres and kilometres," said Mohammad, a delivery driver who only gave one name.
+"So, how can you run a vehicle, right?
+How can you do your daily...day-to-day activities?"

 Sri Lanka has no dollars to pay for petrol shipments, Power and Energy Minister Kanchana Wijesekera told parliament, appealing to people to stop queuing for the next two days.